 God calls people to ministry in a manner consistent with the gifting and passions He has given them.
 Consequently, Western's programs seek to honor a diversity of ministry callings through both the breadth and depth of its curricular options.
-The school offers a half-year certificate, a one-year diploma, six different master's degrees, the Master of Theology (ThM), and three doctoral programs.
+The school offers a half-year certificate, a one-year diploma, five different master's degrees, including the CACREP-accredited Master of Arts in Counseling, the advanced-level Master of Theology (ThM), and four doctoral programs, including the PhD in Intercultural Education.
 Western has also worked diligently to ensure significant flexibility within these programs.
-For example, the Master of Divinity's design allows students at least eight credits of electives that they can align with their personal calling.
-Most of the other programs allow similar opportunity for students to be active partners with their faculty advisor in shaping their studies to align with their educational desires and ministry calling.
-When this flexibility is combined with Western's core Bible, theology, and biblical spirituality courses, the result is a program that equips men and women for a specific ministry and grounds them in sound theology, biblical understanding, and spiritual maturity.
+For example, the Master of Divinity's design allows students at least eight credits of electives, which they can align with their personal calling.
+Most of the other programs allow similar opportunities for students to be active partners with their faculty advisor in shaping their studies to align with their educational desires and ministry calling.
+When this flexibility is combined with Western's core Bible, theology, and biblical spirituality courses, the result is a program that equips men and women for a specific ministry and grounds them in sound theology, biblical understanding, and spiritual maturity